-Hiking etiquette seems to have fallen off the cliff.
-With so many new people out there taking to the hiking trails, it’s no wonder there’s trash everywhere, wildlife interactions, loose dogs and just plain utter disrespect to the environment.
-So, how do we fix this senseless lack of respect and common courtesy on the hiking trails?
+Hiking trail etiquette seems to have, quite literally, plunged off the damn cliff!
+With so many new people out there taking to the hiking trails in our National Parks and State Parks, it’s no wonder serious hikers are pissed!
+Between people leaving their crap and trash everywhere, screwing with the wildlife, loose dogs and just plain utter disrespect to the environment, it’s no wonder authorities are either limiting or closing down the hiking trails.

-Let’s jump right in and get down to learning these hiking rules to remember; also known as hiking etiquette.
+So, let’s jump right in and get down to learning and reviewing these hiker rules of trail etiquette.

 Respect the trail rules

-The minute you step foot on any hiking trail, you’re expected to honor and respect the rules set forth by the Park management and law enforcement authorities.
+The minute you step foot on any hiking trail, regardless if it’s a National Park or some backcountry path, there’s an expectation that everyone who enters honors and respects the rules set forth by the Park management and law enforcement authorities.

 Four things could happen:

 - Loss of privileges and be banned

 - Hiking trails will be closed to everyone